 Within the Alvord Seeding #1 and proposed Alvord South Seeding #11 two troughs would be installed on the maintained pipeline to replace two existing metal 4x10 troughs at T. 33 S., R. 35 E., Section 18, NE1/4SE1/4 and T. 33 S., R. 35 E., Section 6, SE1/4SW1/4.
-These troughs would be placed outside of the WSA.
+These troughs would be outside of the WSA.

 Within the Desert #6 Pasture, two new troughs are proposed to be placed on the maintained pipeline.
 One would be in T 34 S., R. 36 E., Section 15, SWSW.
-The other proposed trough may be placed at the end of the same pipeline, just outside of WSA in T. 34 S., R. 36 E., Section 28, SWNE.
+The other proposed trough may be placed at the end of the same pipeline, just outside of WSA, but within the Alvord Desert Lands with Wilderness Character Unit in T. 34 S., R. 36 E., Section 28, SWNE.
 The second trough could be placed at this location to minimize disturbance in the adjacent WSA by ending the pipeline prior to crossing into the WSA and reaching the reservoir, which it historically drained into, in T. 34 S., R. 36 E., Section 28, SWNE.
 In addition to these troughs, a new trough would be installed at each proposed well location.
-Troughs would be up to a 30-foot round bottomless trough, though a smaller bottomless trough, a tire trough, or a smaller rectangular galvanized trough may be used.
+Troughs would be up to a 30-foot round bottomless style trough.
+However, a smaller bottomless trough, a tire trough, or a smaller rectangular galvanized trough may be used instead if needed to address site limitations.
 The disturbance for these smaller troughs would always be less than for the 30-foot bottomless trough.
 Bottomless troughs are circular, with a 4- to 6-inch concrete bottom and a 2- to 4-foot concrete apron to aid in erosion control.
 The sides of the trough would be 2-feet high and constructed of galvanized metal.
 A tractor would be used to scrape dirt to level the area for a trough within approximately 30 feet of an existing route.
 A concrete truck would haul concrete to the site to construct the apron and concrete bottom.
 The area disturbed during installation of the trough would be approximately 0.2 acre.
 This trough would also act to store water, and may eliminate the need for a storage tank, though that determination would be dependent on the rate of water produced by the well.
-The trough may have floats installed to prevent water from overflowing, as well as an overflow pipe to a small catchment basin to protect the site in the event the float valve is damaged, and water continuously flows into the trough.
+The trough may have floats installed to prevent water from overflowing, as well as an overflow pipe to a small catchment basin to protect the site in the event the float valve is damaged or unusable, and water continuously flows into the trough.
 Bird escape ramps would be installed in all troughs.
-Water troughs would have coarse rock placed around them to reduce soil compaction by livestock and assist in blending the site with the surrounding area.
+Water troughs would have coarse rock placed around them to reduce soil compaction by livestock and assist in blending the site into the surrounding area.